MFirrisa/order-book-problem/Pricer/readme.txt

 28815937 R j 1000
 28816245 A m S 44.22 100

-However, for the data provided for download, the first 20 entries are as follows:
+However, from the data provided for download, the first 20 entries are as follows:

 28800538 A b S 44.26 100
 28800562 A c B 44.10 100